Publications

 Compliance with the EU AI Act requires that covered entities undergo a series of self-classification exercises, focused initially on whether the entity develops or deploys AI and secondarily on the type of AI systems being implemented.
 Understanding this classification scheme is a key undertaking for US entities using or considering the use of AI in the EU marketplace.
 Given the likely impact of the EU AI Act on the development of global AI law, mastering these definitional concepts is not only a key to compliance with the Act, but a cornerstone of AI governance generally.

-"Understanding Key Definitional Concepts Under the EU AI Act," by Philip N. Yannella, Sharon R. Klein, Alex C. Nisenbaum, and Karen H. Shin, Timothy W. Dickens, and Adam J. Landy was published in Bloomberg Law on August 1, 2024.
+"Understanding Key Definitional Concepts Under the EU AI Act," by Philip N. Yannella, Sharon R. Klein, Alex C. Nisenbaum, and Karen H. Shin, with assistance from Timothy W. Dickens, was published in Bloomberg Law on August 1, 2024.

 Copyright 2024 Bloomberg Industry Group, Inc. (800-372-1033) Understanding Key Definitional Concepts Under the EU AI Act.
 Reproduced with permission.